emiovska/swagger2.0-demo/README.md

 </dependency>
 ```
 ## 2.1 Integrating Swagger 2 into a Spring Boot Project
-For the purpose od this project I decided to go with Spring Boot because of its easy configuration.
+For the purpose of this project I decided to go with Spring Boot because of its easy configuration.
 The entire Swagger configration is placed in the SwaggerConfig class which basically is a Spring @Configuration class.
 Swagger 2 is enabled through the @EnableSwagger2 annotation.
 ```java
 @Configuration